-As ND's older adult population continues to grow and become more diverse, it is important to consider the implications of health disparities and social determinants of health, racism, LGBTQ+, older individuals living with HIV, cultural discrimination, and systemic inequities have on the individuals Aging Services serve.
+As ND's older adult population continues to grow and become more diverse, it is important to consider the implications of racism, cultural discrimination, and systemic inequities have on the individuals Aging Services serve.
 Aging Services is currently working on issues like unconscious bias, diversity and inclusion, and cultural competence to become more effective when providing services.
 Aging Services has completed training on PCC and is currently undergoing cultural competence training on Native Americans and adverse childhood experiences.
 Aging Services is working with the National Center on Advancing Person-Centered Practices and System (NCAPPS) on creating more ways to actively engage Native American and new American stakeholders across the State.
-In addition, Aging Services will collaborate with the ND DoH, Health Equity Office and the Division of Sexually Transmitted and Bloodborne Diseases to disseminate information and to ensure LGBTQ+ and older individuals living with HIV are aware of the services Aging Services has to offer.